 "I look forward to seeing Concordia Academy grow and flourish in Wichita.
 Since the time of the Reformation, Lutherans have upheld classical education because its emphasis on virtue, self-discipline, and knowledge accords with a Christian understanding of humanity and humanity’s role within the world.
 Both Philip Melanchthon and Martin Luther understood that the rigors of the traditional liberal arts are a natural and necessary arena in which to prepare for our various vocations.
 Classical Christian education presents a needed alternative to today’s broken educational systems.
 After a century of “pragmatic” modern education, I think we are seeing how useless—and damaging—this pragmatism really is.
 For all its touting of individualism, modern education supplies no rationale for the eternal value of a human being.
 Instead, it fashions humans into mere self-interested beasts or self-appointed gods.
 In contrast, classical Christian education recognizes human fallenness, and it supports human dignity.
 It cares for students, not just statistics.
 It champions good content and good habits, not simply ways to get ahead.
 In pursuing its mission as a classical Lutheran school, Concordia Academy offers a historically informed vision of education that fully integrates the Christian view of humanity into its academic content and instructional methods."

 "During the Reformation, Lutherans were the pioneers of classical Christian education.
 For centuries, Lutheran schools were characterized by a combination of classical education plus catechesis.
 Today classical Christian education is being rediscovered.
 Not only is it proving effective in transmitting the Christian intellectual tradition, but the new classical schools have become academic powerhouses.
 In a time when the public is searching for an “education reform” that can remedy the problems that have become evident today, classical education is turning out students who can read, write, think, do math, do science, know history, and master practical skills.
 Most classical schools and homeschools cover Kindergarten through 8th grade.
 One problem in the classical education movement is the lack of classical secondary schools.
 Students classically-trained on the elementary level often lose some of the progress they have made when they go to an ordinary high school.
 Conversely, classical secondary schools can build on and complete the developmental sequence, as the grammar stage (elementary school) builds to the logic stage (middle school) and bears fruit in the rhetoric stage (high school).
-A classical middle and high school would offer students who have gone through the grammar level (thus having a base of knowledge and language ability) a curriculum for the logic level (built around discussion, dialectic, and analysis) and the rhetoric level (built around effective writing, speaking, and creative application).
+A classical middle and high school [note: only a high school is now planned] would offer students who have gone through the grammar level (thus having a base of knowledge and language ability) a curriculum for the logic level (built around discussion, dialectic, and analysis) and the rhetoric level (built around effective writing, speaking, and creative application).
 The prospect of a classical middle and high school in Wichita would be good news for the existing classical school and homeschoolers in the area."

 – Dr. Gene Edward Veith, Board Member, Consortium for Classical Lutheran Education

 "Education can be an asset or it can be an obstacle for Lutheran parents striving to raise children as believers.
 In American society, the dominant educational system—both public and private—has become an obstacle to developing creative, knowledgeable, analytical thinkers who can serve their neighbors as well as articulate and defend their Christian faith.
 A different and historical education is needed to support and develop Christian families.
 Classical Lutheran education is such an approach.
 Classical by itself is not enough; Lutheran by itself is not enough.
 Together Classical Lutheran education addresses the development of temporal vocational needs and eternal spiritual formation.
-Such a school to serve children and their parents is dreamed for in Wichita, Kansas. "
+Such a school to serve children and their parents is dreamed for in Wichita, Kansas."

 – Dr. Jacquelyn Veith, Board Member and Executive Director of Educational Certification for Consortium for Classical Lutheran Education